We've been featured in:

 Inadequate Training At Work – Am I Eligible To Claim?

-‘I was injured as a result of inadequate training at work – am I able to claim compensation?’ – if you’re asking this question, then this guide could help you.
+‘I was injured as a result of inadequate training at work – am I able to claim compensation?’ – If you’re thinking about this frequently asked question, then this guide could help you.

 While you would expect to be given training to help you do your job safely, if it isn’t delivered or delivered properly, and you are still not sure of how to work safely, this could lead to you suffering injuries at work.

-If you are ready to begin a claim right away or if you’d like to ask us anything about claiming, please don’t hesitate to speak to our expert advisors on 0800 073 8804.
+If you are ready to begin a claim right away or you would like to ask us anything about claiming, please don’t hesitate to reach out to our team by:

 Select A Section